 England’s peak season is from July to August.
 The best time to visit depends on what you plan to do.
 June to August is England’s warmest month, perfect for people who are fond of the beach and watersports.

-While their winter season is from November to March, for those who are planning on skiing or trying out activities involving snow.
+Their winter season is from November to March, although it rains a lot more in England than it does in snow.
 England’s.
 The spring season is from March to May.
 It’s the time for sudden rain showers so make sure to always bring umbrellas or rain gear if you decide to come and their peak season is from July to August.

 Are 3 weeks enough for England

 3 weeks in England is plenty of time.
 You can travel a little slower and explore places that most tourists don’t get to see.
-Instead of focusing on London only, you can not just day trips to southern and northern England.
-You can actually go to those locations and spend a few nights.
+Instead of focusing only on London, you can not just take day trips to southern and northern England.

 What to pack